Antonio-Kevin-Arnold/FoodDash/README.md

 # FoodRun
 From 5k to Couch

-**FoodRun** is a foodie app dedicated to helping people find and locate top trending food
+**FoodRun** is a foodie app dedicated to helping people find and locate top trending food in New York City

 ## User Stories